IntersectMBO/ouroboros-network/ouroboros-consensus/PLAN.md

 - [X] #208 Bug in removeFile or its tests bug
 - [X] #166 Take another look at trying to remove the ExceptT from the HasFS stack

-- [ ] #277 Simulate partial writes and reads for the immutable DB
+- [ ] #277 Correctly deal with partial reads and writes
 - [ ] #285 Implement Windows-specific parts
 - [ ] #292 Support O_EXCL in posix bindings
 - [ ] #305 Make sure IO HasFS wrapper includes mount point in error messages